Sri Lankan Tamils vote in former war zone amid charges of intimidation

 By Shihar Aneez

-JAFFNA, Sri Lanka Voters in Sri Lanka thronged polling stations on Saturday in an election that threatens to rekindle animosity between the government and ethnic minority Tamils, four years after the military crushed separatists and ended a 26-year war.
+JAFFNA, Sri Lanka, Sept 21 Voters in Sri Lanka's north thronged polling stations on Saturday in an election that threatens to rekindle animosity between the government and ethnic minority Tamils, four years after the military crushed separatists and ended a 26-year war.

 The provincial council election is the first in 25 years in the north, once the heartland of Tamil Tiger separatists.
-President Mahinda Rajapaksa's government held the poll after facing international pressure to restore democracy.
+President Mahinda Rajapaksa's government is holding the poll after facing international pressure to restore democracy.

-Defeat for the government would be largely symbolic.
+Defeat for Rajapaksa's government would be largely symbolic.
 But victory for the main Tamil party, the Tamil National Alliance (TNA), could reignite calls for autonomy.

-Long queues of patient voters formed at polling stations, most with a holy ash mark on their foreheads, a sign they had attended prayers at Hindu temples.
+Long queues of patient voters formed in the morning at polling stations.
+Most had a holy ash mark on their foreheads, a sign they had attended prayers at Hindu temples.

 Many voters called for restitution of land, the departure of the national army, accused of human rights abuses in the final stages of the war, and some even for a separate state.